exyi/coberec/docs/thesis/design.md

 ```

 The name of the "variable declaration" is inspired by the `let variable = value in target` syntax from F#, since the expression has the same semantics.
-First, the variable is initialized by the `value` and then `target` is evaluated with the new variable in scope.
+First, the variable is initialized by the `value` and then `target` expression is evaluated with the new variable in scope.

 ```gql
 type LetInExpression {